 If you are a high school student in Maine, you can now earn the first semester of every major academic area offered at UMFK for free while still in high school, and you can do so while exploring a career as well.
 Rural U Workforce is a collection of six early college career exploration pathways: each made up of twelve or more credits that can be taken online while in high school.
 One additional pathway in forestry is not completely online and requires that high students complete forestry-related programs at their regional career and technical school.

-The University of Maine at Fort Kent is pleased to announce the endorsement of their Principles of Coaching class by the Maine Recreation & Parks Association.
+The University of Maine at Fort Kent Foundation is pleased to announce the establishment of the Eloi and Laurie Pelletier Memorial Scholarship through their generous gift of $250,000.